collabscore/documents/case-music-infoset.md

 # The case for the modeling of a music (content) infoset
 Working draft - Philippe Rigaux (Cnam)

+In this document:

+  - General ideas for modeling explicit and implicit data strutures fund in music notation, and expected benefits
+  - Examples: transcription, styling, analysis, annotations...
+  - Technical aspects (preliminary)

 ##  What do we find in music score encodings

 Current score encodings are based on traditional sheet scores, whose aim is to convey the notation